FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 ╚═════════════════════════════════════════════════════════════════╝
 ```

+{{% alert title="Note" color="primary" %}} The following message is expected, and should be ignored:(node:46420) Warning: Accessing non-existent property 'INVALID_ALT_NUMBER' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created)

 ### Error Messages

 In the process of developing your IG using FSH, you may encounter SUSHI error messages (written to the command console).
 Most error messages point to a specific line or lines in a `.fsh` file.
 If possible, SUSHI will continue, despite errors, to produce FHIR artifacts, but those artifacts may omit problematic rules.
 SUSHI should always exit gracefully.
 If SUSHI crashes, please report the issue using the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).

 Here are some general tips for debugging:

-* **Parsing (syntax) errors should be fixed first.** A single syntax error can ballooon into many other errors, so you should always eliminate syntax errors first.
+* **Parsing (syntax) errors should be fixed first.** A single syntax error can balloon into many other errors, so you should always eliminate syntax errors first.
 Syntax error messages may include `extraneous input {x} expecting {y}`, `mismatched input {x} expecting {y}` and `no viable alternative at {x}`.
 These messages indicate that the line in question is not a valid FSH statement.
 * **The order of keywords matters.** The declarations must start with the type of item you are creating (e.g., Profile, Instance, ValueSet).
 * **The order of rules usually doesn't matter, but there are exceptions.** Slices and extensions must be created before they are constrained.
 * **Rules must contain valid paths.** The `No element found at path` error means that although the overall grammar of the rule may be correct, SUSHI could not find the FHIR element you are referring to in the rule.
 Make sure there are no spelling errors, the element names in the path are correct, and you are using the [path grammar](https://build.fhir.org/ig/HL7/fhir-shorthand/reference.html#fsh-paths) correctly.